muhammadsalah/Blockchain-weekends/README.md

 	peer channel update -f config_update_in_envelope.pb -o orderer1.network.com:7050 -c channel --tls true --cafile /opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/ordererOrganizations/network.com/orderers/orderer1.network.com/msp/tlscacerts/tlsca.network.com-cert.pem

-Now, we are ready to up the new containers, in a new terminal window
+Now, we are ready to up the new containers.
+Throughout your terminal 3, issue the following command to up the new organization network.

 	export COMPOSE_PROJECT_NAME=blockchainweeekends

 	docker-compose -f neworg.yaml up

-Now, we move to our new CLI that is tied to mailbox3 peer0 In a new terminal window as well
+Now, we move to our new CLI that is tied to mailbox3 peer0 In your terminal 4:

 	docker exec -ti climailbox3 bash